Course : Contemporary Culture

 Interactions in our lives take place in a variety of settings, be it within the home, school, workplace or local community.
 These social existences of ours are by no means universally valid; change brought about by new eras and unexpected disasters and accidents ensure that there are always new challenges and problems for us to face.
 In order to consider how to make changes to our daily lives, so that we can build a society that is both more human and more comfortable, it is important to be able to look at the mechanisms and norms of contemporary society from objective and critical standpoints.
 The Sociology Course aims to equip students with techniques to grasp the structure and the actions of society positively by learning subjects related to social research.
 Furthermore, this major includes subjects such as regional sociology, sociology of the family, social psychology, information sociology and welfare sociology in its curriculum in order to study various theories and perspectives for the sake of a deep analysis of social reality and to approach various problems from different angles that exist within contemporary society.

-Modern International English
+Program in Contemporary International English

 Learn and analyze the world’s lingua franca‐English